How was the Soulet Besombes method born?

 General health improvement of the body both physical and psycho-affective.

 In 2003 I decided to close my dental practice and start finally a free profession as consultant in dedicated posture centers with colleagues from each branch, orthodontists and dentists more forward-looking and sensitive to the patient’s well being send me people who start therapy and that are surprised to see disappearing symptoms considered irreversible and that report almost incredulous improvement of their life quality.

 In 2005 I started to customize the method introducing changes that have enhanced the postural effect and shortened the therapy time.

-In 2007, due to the increased demand from colleagues to know more about the method, I wrote the book “Beyond the Palate.
-Soulet-Besombes according to Montorsi“.
+In 2007, by popular demand from colleagues to know this method, I wrote the book Beyond the palate, the Soulet Besombes method.

-In 2013, following the great success of the book “Beyond the Palate“, a request for further insights by colleagues and patients led me to write the book “Beyond the Palate II.
-The ACOM method“.
+In 2013, after the great success of the book Oltre il Palato, the request for further study by colleagues and patients led me to write the book Beyond the palate II, the ACOM method.